joseTamezPena/Finite-Particles/README.md

 The interaction framework posits that emitting particles radiate corpuscles isotropically at a rate of $q$ corpuscles per second, with propagation occurring at the vacuum speed of light $c$.
 Receiver particles absorb incident corpuscles at a rate parameterised by $\mu$ (dimensions of inverse time), contingent upon the corpuscular flux intersecting the receiver.

-Observations are conducted in a coordinate system centred on a stationary observer, from whose frame the velocity evolution of the receiver particle is described.
+Observations are conducted in a coordinate system centered on a stationary observer, from whose frame the velocity evolution of the receiver particle is described.

 The system under consideration comprises a single emitting particle $\mathbf{p_e}$ and a single receiver particle $\mathbf{P_r}$, both potentially in motion.
 At emission time $t_o$, the emitter occupies position $\mathbf{x_e}(t_o)$ with velocity $\mathbf{v_e}(t_o)$, radiating at rate: